issacchan26/CustomerReviewClassificationWithBERT/README.md

 13441                                         Great food               4
 13442  Great food and excellent service.
 We’ll be back!!
 4
 ```

+For classification of 3 classes in [train_3class.py](train_3class.py), the label dictionary is: {0:'negative', 1:'neutral', 2:'positive'}.

 ## Usage
 Please change the file/folder path in [train.py](train.py) as below: